 The first phase of this project was completed in 2004.
-The second phase is planned to come online in 2010 and will bring the wind facility to a total of 136.2 megawatts built over 6,000 acres.
+The second phase came online in 2010 and brought the wind facility to a total of 136.2 megawatts built over 6,000 acres.

-The Summerview Wind Facility currently includes 39 wind turbines for a total of 70.2 megawatts of installed capacity, and produces more than 209,000 megawatt hours annually – enough energy to reduce carbon dioxide emissions by 146,250 tonnes per year.
+The Summerview wind facility (phase one) currently includes 39 wind turbines for a total of 70.2 megawatts of installed capacity, and produces more than 209,000 megawatt hours annually – enough energy to reduce carbon dioxide emissions by 146,250 tonnes per year.

-The second phase of the wind facility will add 22 three-megawatt turbines atop 80 metre towers for an additional 66 megawatts.
+The second phase of the wind facility added 22 three-megawatt turbines atop 80 metre towers for an additional 66 megawatts.